jagan-hazard/Configuring-GPU-in-WIndows/README.md

 Steps for Connection
 --------------------

+  Here we are using seperate SMPS for CPU and GPU, if that is the case use this step or else skip this step

         1. Connect the cable from male PCI slot of GPU to female PCI slot of motherboard
         2. Connect 6 and 8-pin connector to GPU, from 6+2 PCI-e slot of SMPS
         3. Connect 24-pin ATX cable to SMPS and its other end is short using jumper wire at pin-16 and pin-17(pin-15 and pin-16 can                 also be used).
 For pin details refer the pin diagram in the diagram below.

   (Note: Switch on CPU and SMPS in parallel.
-Since, GPU is connected to SMPS)
+Since, GPU is connected to SMPS.)

  NVIDIA Driver Installation
  --------------------------